 History of Stokesay Castle

-Set in a peaceful Shropshire valley near the Welsh border, Stokesay Castle presents visitors with the placid face of the English Middle Ages.
-One of the finest fortified manor houses in England, it was built in the 1280s by the fabulously rich wool merchant Laurence of Ludlow.
-Today it forms an exceptionally picturesque ensemble of 13th-century towers, a magnificent great hall and a 17th-century gatehouse – the only substantial addition made to its fabric since the late 13th century.
-Stokesay is also a monument to the art of unobtrusive restoration: it was saved from terminal decay in the 1870s and 1880s by a programme of works which, almost uniquely for its time, left little trace of its own achievement except the buildings it conserved.
+Set in a peaceful Shropshire valley near the Welsh border, Stokesay Castle was built in the 1280s by the fabulously rich wool merchant Laurence of Ludlow.
+Today it forms an exceptionally picturesque ensemble of 13th-century towers, magnificent great hall and 17th-century gatehouse – the only substantial addition made to its fabric since the late 13th century.

-Laurence of Ludlow and the Building of the Castle
+Laurence of Ludlow and the building of Stokesay

-There was a settlement at Stokesay at the time of Domesday Book, and probably a manorial building on the site of the castle by the early 1260s.
+There was a settlement at Stokesay at the time of Domesday Book (1086), and probably a manorial building on the site of the castle by the early 1260s.
 Almost everything visible there today, however, was constructed in the 1280s and early 1290s.
 The wool merchant Laurence of Ludlow, who had become one of the richest men in England, bought the manor in 1281, and set about building an outstanding home there shortly afterwards.
-The work was probably largely completed by 1291, when Laurence obtained a licence to crenellate.
+The work was probably largely completed by 1291, when Laurence obtained a licence to crenellate – or fortify – his house.

-The end of Welsh independence in 1284 had made the Marches safer than ever before, but the late 13th century was nonetheless a period of increasing activity by bands of thieves.
+In building his house, Laurence was taking advantage of the newly established peace on the Welsh border, following Edward I’s conquest of Wales in 1284.
+But the late 13th century was nonetheless a period of increasing activity by bands of thieves.
 Stokesay struck a balance between the demands of security and its owner’s wish to demonstrate his taste, wealth and importance.

 At the same time Stokesay, then as now, had an unobtrusive quality probably intended to reassure the Welsh Marcher lords – many of whom were eager to borrow Laurence’s money – that this new arrival represented no challenge to themselves.